Baron Strange of Blackmere

 Baron Strange of Blackmere is an abeyant title in the Peerage of England.

+History

-It was created on 13 January 1309 when Fulk le Strange was summoned to parliament.
+The title was created on 13 January 1309 when Fulk le Strange was summoned to parliament.
 On the death of the fifth baron in 1375, it was inherited by Elizabeth Mowbray, née le Strange.
 On her death in the year 1383, it was inherited by Ankaret Talbot, née le Strange, daughter of the fourth Baron.
 On her son's death in 1419, the baron was inherited by Ankaret Talbot, his daughter.
 On her death in 1421, the barony was inherited by her uncle, John Talbot who was created Earl of Shrewsbury, Earl of Waterford and hereditary Lord High Steward of Ireland.
 On the death of the 7th earl in 1616, the barony fell into abeyance between his three daughters Mary, Elizabeth and Alethea.
 In 1651 Alethea became sole heir and therefore, Baroness Strange of Blackmere.
 The title continued in her descendants until the death of Edward Howard, 9th Duke of Norfolk and 22nd Baron Strange of Blackmere in 1777, when it again fell into abeyance.
 The co-heirs are the descendants of his nieces Winifred, Lady Stourton, and Ann, Lady Petre.